 If you’ve ever experienced that clogged, greasy skin feeling after a day in a big city or blown your nose to find a disturbing shade of black after a trip on the Tube, you’ll know that pollution is a growing skin care concern.

 What started as an Asian beauty trend to protect people living in highly polluted, smog-filled cities such as Beijing is fast becoming a global skin-health movement.
-Anti-pollution skin care products are becoming increasingly prevalent in the west, with some beauty brands launching specific skin care to tackle the damaging, skin-ageing effects of pollution.
+Anti-pollution skin care products are becoming increasingly prevalent in the west, with some beauty brands launching specific anti-pollution skin care products to tackle the damaging, skin-ageing effects of city living.

 It’s not surprising that more and more people are becoming aware of the impact of pollution on the skin.
 In the UK, 8 in 10 people are aware of the impact of lifestyle stresses on the skin.
-After the Sahara dust smog plagued the UK in 2014 and created record pollution levels in London and south England, interest in the detrimental effects of pollution continues to rise.
+After the Sahara dust smog plagued the UK in 2014 and created record pollution levels in London and south England, interest in the detrimental effects of pollution continues to rise and people started to seek out anti-pollution foundations and moisturisers.

 According to a recent study, living in a polluted area can make your skin look a year older by the time you hit 40.
 This may be due to the microscopic specks of smoke, soot, acid and other pollutants that come into contact with your skin in areas with high pollution levels.
 These tiny particles are up to twenty times smaller than the size of your pores, meaning that they can penetrate the skin and bypass the protective outer layers.
 This can lead to inflammation in the deeper layers of living skin tissues, where wrinkles and other signs of skin ageing are formed.